anish-bhattacharya/evfly/README.md

 #### Run the simulation

-The `launch_evaluation.bash` script launches Flightmare and the trained model for depth-based flight when using `vision` mode.
+The `launch_evaluation.bash` script launches Flightmare and the trained model for event-based flight when using `vision` mode.
 To run trials:
 ```
 bash launch_evaluation.bash <N> vision
 ```

-Some details: If you look at the bash script, you'll see multiple python scripts being run. `envtest/ros/evaluation_node.py` counts crashes, starts and aborts trials, and prints other statistics to the console. `envtest/ros/run_competition.py` subscribes to input depth images and passes them to the corresponding functions (located in `envtest/ros/user_code.py`) that run the model and return desired velocity commands.
-The topic `/debug_img1` streams a depth image with an overlaid velocity vector arrow which indicates the model's output velocity command.
+Some details: If you look at the bash script, you'll see multiple python scripts being run. `envtest/ros/run_competition.py` subscribes to input images, computes approximated event batches, and passes them to the model to get desired velocity commands.
+It also selects the config file from which to load model parameters, currently set to `learner/configs/eval_config_sim_joint.txt` which utilizes the jointly-trained $D(\theta)$ and $V(\phi)$ model from simulation. `envtest/ros/evaluation_node.py` counts crashes, starts and aborts trials, and prints other statistics to the console.
+The topic `/debug_img1` streams images from the quadrotor grayscale camera and overlays approximate events on it in red-blue color. `/debug_img2` shows the model predicted depth reconstruction with an overlaid arrow indicating the model's output velocity command.

 ## Dataset generation (simulation)